zt15242/go-cursor-help/README.md

 </details>

+⚠️ **General Solutions for Cursor**
+> 1. Close Cursor, log out of your account, and delete your account in the official website Settings (refresh IP node: Japan, Singapore, USA, Hong Kong, prioritizing low latency - not necessarily required but change if conditions allow; Windows users are recommended to refresh DNS cache: `ipconfig /flushdns`)
+> Go to the Cursor official website to delete your current account
+> Steps: User avatar -> Setting -> Advanced▼ in the bottom left -> Delete Account
+>
+> 2. Run the machine code refresh script, see the script address below, available in China
+>
+> 3. Re-register an account, log in, and open Cursor to resume normal use.
+>
+> 4. Alternative solution: If still unusable after step [**3**], or if you encounter problems such as account registration failure or inability to delete an account, this usually means your browser has been identified or restricted by the target website (risk control).
+In this case, try switching browsers, such as: Edge, Google Chrome, Firefox.
+(Or, consider using a browser that can modify or randomize browser fingerprint information).

+---

 ⚠️ **MAC Address Modification Warning**
 >
 > For Mac users: This script includes a MAC address modification feature that will: